browserengineering/book/book/embeds.md

 which indicates the frame origins that are allowed to receive the message.

-15-9 *Multi-frame focus*. in our browser, pressing `Tab` cycles through the elements in the focused frame.
+15-9 *Multi-frame focus*.
+In our browser, pressing `Tab` cycles through the elements in the focused frame.
 But this means it's impossible to access focusable elements in other frames by keyboard alone.
 Fix it to move between frames after iterating through all focusable elements in one